Southwestern Advantage: History

 In 1855, Southwestern Publishing House was established in Nashville, Tennessee.
 The company's name reflected its location at the time, in the southwestern part of the United States.
 Founded by Baptist minister, James Robinson Graves, the company originally published a Southern Baptist newspaper as well as religious pamphlets that were distributed by mail.
 In 1868, J. R. Graves discontinued the mail-order business model, and began training men to sell Bibles and educational books door-to-door as a way to earn money for college.
 The program has operated continuously since then and is one of the longest-running entrepreneurial training initiatives for college students in the United States.
 In the 1920s, the company became one of the largest door-to-door sales companies in America.

 Southwestern lost nearly all of its representatives as a result of World War II.
 It was rebuilt through the Great Depression and the number of independent representatives grew to over 1500.
 In 1968, the Times-Mirror Company purchased Southwestern.
 In 1982, the company was purchased by Southwestern employees and renamed Southwestern/Great American Incorporated (SWGA Inc.).

 In 2022, Southwestern Advantage President Dan Moore retired.
 He worked for the company as a student representative in 1974 and earned enough to pay his tuition at Harvard University.
 After graduating with a B.A. in government, he joined Southwestern Advantage as a district sales manager.
 He was later promoted to vice president of marketing and then became the company’s president in 2007.

+Upon Moore's retirement, Southwestern Advantage named Dave Causer as the new president of the company.